Contact Us

 Technical analysis of LLM quantization benchmark

-By reducing the model size from 61GB to 18GB, the system transfers significantly less data per token generated, allowing the H100 GPU to utilize its compute resources more effectively.
+When we reduce the model size from 61GB to 18GB, the system transfers far less data per token generated.
+The H100’s compute units spend less time waiting for data.

-- Int4 Viability: Even with aggressive 4-bit quantization, the model retained 98.1% of its baseline reasoning capability on the rigorous MMLU-Pro dataset.
+• Int4 viability: Even with aggressive 4-bit quantization, the model retained 98.1% of its baseline reasoning capability on MMLU-Pro.

 Recommendations from our analysis